althonos/gb-io.py/README.md

 This library has no external dependency and is available for all modern Python versions (3.7+).

+To improve performance, the library implements a *copy-on-access* pattern, so that data is only copied on the Python heap when it is actually being accessed, rather than on object creation.
+For instance, if the consumer of the parser only requires the GenBank features and not the record sequence, the sequence will not be copied to a Python `bytes` object.

 ## 🔧 Installing

 Install the `gb-io` package directly from [PyPi](https://pypi.org/project/gb-io)